badsyntax/github-action-aws-static-stack/README.md

 If you need to see more verbose logs you can set `ACTIONS_STEP_DEBUG` to `true` as an Action Secret.

 Detailed stack logs can be found in CloudFormation in the AWS Console.

-## Creating Your Own AWS Static Stack

-This GitHub Action combines various other Actions and you can do the same if you require more flexibility.
-Refer to [`action.yaml`](https://github.com/badsyntax/github-action-aws-static-stack/blob/master/action.yml) for example usage of the various Actions.

 ## License